bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Dynamically generated handles are string values that MUST be protected by the RC as secrets.
 Handle values MUST be unguessable and MUST NOT contain any sensitive information.
-Handle values are opaque to the RC. [[ Editor's note: these used to be objects to allow for expansion to future elements, like a management URI or different presentation types or expiration, but those weren't used in practice.
+Handle values are opaque to the RC.

+[[ Editor's note: these constructs used to be objects to allow for expansion to future elements, like a management URI or different presentation types or expiration, but those weren't used in practice.
 Is that desirable anymore or is collapsing them like this